Community Planning

 • Identify and address natural resource issues in the community.

-• Update comprehensive plans.
+• Update county or municipal comprehensive plans.

 • Develop fundraising initiatives for specific projects.